 Vivian joined Watsi on November 6th, 2014.
 Six years ago, Vivian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivian's most recent donation traveled 8,500 miles to support Ezra, a 28-year-old man from Kenya, to fund a fracture repair procedure on his right leg.
+Vivian's most recent donation traveled 8,500 miles to support Lucy, a widowed fishmonger from Kenya, to fund treatment for an infection so she can work again.

 Ezra is a 28-year-old man from Kabomo Village, Kenya.
 He works as a labourer in his village.
 Ezra is a very talkative and energetic person.
 Earlier in October, Ezra fell into a ditch and sustained a severe fracture on his right lower leg.
 He could not lift his leg and was in great pain.
 Ezra was taken to the nearest health centre, where a cast was placed and he was referred to our medical partner's facility for orthopedic review.
 On arrival at Kapsowar Hospital, Ezra was reviewed and sent for an x-ray which revealed a right tibia plateau fracture that required surgery.
 However, he did not have money to pay the necessary deposit to have the surgery.
 Because he was in pain and his leg was swelling abnormally, Ezra was admitted to elevate his limb and avoid any complications that may arise due to his fracture.
 Twelve days later, Ezra has been deemed fit for surgery, but the family has not raised the required amount to proceed for surgery.
 Due to his injury, Ezra is not able to continue working to raise money for his procedure.
 He dropped out of school in 8th grade due to his family's financial struggles, and as such works many causal jobs to meet his daily needs.
 Ezra is a young, hardworking man and is very optimistic of a better future.
 So far, he has raised 20,000 Kenyan shillings, and is appealing for financial support for his surgery so that he can have a good outcome.
 Fortunately, surgeons at our medical partner can help.
 On October 23rd, Ezra will undergo a fracture repair procedure, called an open reduction and internal fixation.
 The surgery will allow Ezra to ambulate with ease and reduce chances of future complications.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,016 to fund his procedure.
 Ezra shared, “It hasn't been easy for me since I fractured my leg.
 This situation has weighed heavily on me because there’s no one to help me out.
 My hope is to receive treatment, get out of the hospital bed and walk again.”